xBacked-DAO/gitbook-docs/product/fees.md

 ## Interest rate

 Varies per collateral type.
 Initially, the Algo/xUSD vault will be set to 2%.
 This rate can only change by **launching a new vault**.
-This means old vaults wil have a staic rate applied, which cannot change.
+This means old vaults wil have a static rate applied, which cannot change.

 ## Liquidations